Quick Stats

 -

-Work Through Your Local Foundation - Your local education foundation will review, approve, and submit applications on behalf of eligible schools and programs in their district.
+Work Through Your Local Foundation - Your local education foundation will review, approve, and submit applications on behalf of eligible schools and programmes in their district.

 Decision Timeline

-Decision timelines vary by program.
+Decision timelines vary by programme.
 Applicants should expect:

-- Mid-Year Reports: Typically due January-February (specific dates vary by program)
+- Mid-Year Reports: Typically due January-February (specific dates vary by programme)

 - Final Reports: Typically due April-June following the grant year